 The Institute of International Education (IIE), on behalf of the U.S. State Department, makes fellowships available to over 1,500 U.S. students annually to study, conduct research, teach English or train in the creative arts in more than 140 countries worldwide.

-The Luce Scholars Program provides stipends and internships for 18 young Americans to live and work in Asia each year.
+The Luce Scholars Program provides stipends, language training, and individualized professional placement in Asia each year.